Professor Andrew Newman

 - Newman A. Qualitative data collection - learning from Dementia and imagination.
 In: 2016 GSA Annual Scientific Meeting.
 2016, New Orleans: Oxford University Press.

-- Arber S, Bowling A, Creech A, Duncan M, Goulding A, Gyi D, Hallam S, Haslam C, Kazi A, Lloyd L, Lord J, Newman A, Murphy M, Phillips A. Maintaining health and wellbeing: overcoming barriers to healthy ageing.
-In: Walker, A, ed.
-New Science of Ageing.
-Poole, UK: Policy Press, 2014, pp.113-154.
+- Arber S, Bowling A, Creech A, Duncan M, Goulding A, Gyi D, Hallam S, Haslam C, Kazi A, Lloyd L, Lord J, Murphy M, Newman A, Phillips AC, Twumasi R, Upton J. Maintaining health and wellbeing: Overcoming barriers to healthy ageing.
+In: The New Science of Ageing.
+Bristol: Policy Press, 2014, pp.113-154.

 - Vera-Sanso P, Barrientos A, Damodaran L, Gilhooly G, Goulding A, Hennessy C, Means R, Murray M, Newman A, Olphert O, Sandhu J, Tew P, Thompson J, Victor C, Walford N. Participation and social connectivity.
 In: Walker, A, ed.
 New Science of Ageing.
 Bristol: Policy Press, 2014, pp.181-208.